-Many patients with alcohol use disorder, but not all, benefit from medications.
-Following is a list of some of the medications most commonly used to help such patients.
-The list is not, nor is it intended to be, comprehensive.
+Note: The list is not, nor is it intended to be, comprehensive.
 Nor is it offered because all patients need medications or because Dr. Umhau and colleagues invariably prescribe them.
 They do not.
 On the contrary: deciding whether to prescribe any medicine, and if so, which one or ones, is a decision made on an individual basis after considering each patient's circumstances.
-Each prescription reflects a cost-benefit analysis, because no drug is free of side effects, and no drug has only a single action.
+Each prescription reflects a risk-benefit analysis, because no drug is free of side effects, and no drug has only a single action.
 Rather, every drug brings both risks and benefits, and the prescriber attempts to weigh each such set of risks and benefits in light of the individual patient's problems.
 If Dr. Umhau or one of his colleagues recommends a medicine for you, you should ask questions sufficient to help you understand what the medicine is, what it's for, what potential side effects to look for, how much to take, when to take it, how to take it, and how long to take it.
-Do not stop taking medicines, or charge any medicines dose, without checking first with your provider.
+Do not stop taking medicines, or charge any medicine dose, without checking first with your provider.
 Doing so could make your condition worse, or cause new problems.

 Following is a brief description of what has become common practice.

+Physicians often like to prescribe naltrexone because its effects are well known, and it is relatively safe.
 Naltrexone can commonly cause a mild headache or nausea, but these symptoms usually resolve after the first week or so.
 Many people find that if they eat a meal with the naltrexone, they don’t notice any nausea.
 Although it rarely happens, Naltrexone can also cause liver problems, so liver function is monitored with blood tests, and is not given when the liver is severely damaged.
-Another issue with naltrexone is that if someone taking it requires emergency pain relief, the effect of opiate pain medicines will be blocked.
-In this case, alternate methods of pain control will be necessary.
-Carrying a wallet card which notifies emergency personnel about naltrexone use is a good idea.
-At the bottom of the website is a wallet card pdf. you can print out for this purpose.
-Also, if someone is using opiates, and takes a naltrexone pill with opiates in their system, they will immediately develop severe withdrawal symptoms.
+Naltrexone can cause psychiatric side effects as well.
+If someone has been using opiates and takes a naltrexone pill, they will immediately develop severe withdrawal symptoms.
 That’s why patients should wait several days after stopping opiates before taking their first naltrexone pill.

-Disulfiram, also known as Antabuse, blocks the normal metabolism of alcohol.
+Disulfiram works by blocking the normal metabolism of alcohol.
 There is a risk of liver damage with disulfiram, so patients taking this drug must have regular blood tests.
 Although disulfiram has been used for helping alcoholics stay sober for more than 30 years, the severity of this reaction has limited its widespread use.
 It is sometimes useful in selected high-risk situations to prevent a relapse.

 Possible side effects include drowsiness, dizziness, loss of coordination, loss of appetite, cognitive impairment, weight loss, tingling of the hands/feet, diarrhea, eye problems and nausea.
 Topiramate may decrease the effectiveness of estrogen-containing oral contraceptives, and taking topiramate in the 1st trimester of pregnancy may increase risk of cleft lip/cleft palate in the infant.
 Therefore, women of childbearing age who use this drug must use alternative, non-hormone based forms of contraception.
 Topiramate can cause a reduction in sweating, putting people at greater risk of heat related problems like heatstroke.